In the past years, we had tried to spend some time in Crete, but something always happened and it was cancelled. But not this year!

 The lagoon of Balos has white sand and exotic turquoise waters.
 Just have in mind that the sea is very shallow and warm, so this makes it also ideal for young children.
 In many places, the sand has a lovely pinkish colour, because of millions of crushed shells.
 The whole area there hosts some rare species of flora and fauna, which are protected under the Natura 2000 program.

-We stayed there as long as we could and once the sun was close to going away for the day we decided that it was time to treat our selves with some special and I directed to the excellent restaurant Gramvousa Tavern!
+We stayed there as long as we could and once the sun was close to going away for the day we decided that it was time to treat ourselves to something special and we directed to the excellent restaurant Gramvousa Tavern!

-It was quite busy so we gave our name and we had to wait for a few minutes, but meantime there was fresh lemonade and some snacks for the people that were on the waiting list!!
+It was quite busy so we joined the waiting list, but in the meantime, there was fresh lemonade and some snacks!!
 Not a bad idea at all!

-The food was delicious and there was live Cretan music which made the experience even better.
+The food was delicious and there was live Cretan music which made the experience unique.
 We simply didn’t want the day to end!

 But, we couldn’t wait for the next day to come, because more fantastic beaches were on our list!